SukhvirSahota123/Air-Quality-Forecasting-with-Random-Forest-and-KNN-Regression/README.md

 # Air-Quality-Forecasting-with-Random-Forest-and-KNN-Regression
-A machine learning pipeline for AQI prediction using Random Forest for feature selection and KNN Regression on pollutant data collected by sensors in an Italian city (2004-2005), sourced from the UCI Machine Learning Repository.
+A machine learning pipeline for AQI prediction using KNN regression.
+Multiple models were built using different feature combinations, and Random Forest feature importance was used post hoc to interpret why certain models outperformed others.
+Based on pollutant sensor data from an Italian city (2004–2005), sourced from the UCI Machine Learning Repository.